harmslab/pytc/docs/source/writing_new_models.rst

 :math:`\Delta H_{ionization,buffer}` is the buffer ionization enthalpy, and :math:`n_{proton}` is the number of protons gained or lost.

-pytc encodes such a relationship using subclasses of :code:`GlobalConnector`.
+One can encode thisrelationship using a subclasse of :code:`pytc.global_models.GlobalConnector`.
 We will illustrate this by implementing the relationship between buffer ionization enthalpy and observed enthalpy from above.

 Define the :code:`GlobalConnector` object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~